Early Planet Formation in Embedded Disks (eDisk). XIX. Structures of molecular outflows: Model Fitting of Wind-driven shells

 \section{Model Fitting of Wind-driven shells}

-Figure \ref{fig:A2_IRAS16544_blue} and its online-only figure set shows (a) the velocity channel map, (b) the P-V diagram along the outflow axis, and (c) the P-V diagram perpendicular to the outflow axis for each of the outflows showing emission categorized as wind-driven shell emission.
+Figures \ref{fig:A2_IRAS16544_blue} -- \ref{fig:A2_OphIRS63_red} show (a) the velocity channel map, (b) the P-V diagram along the outflow axis, and (c) the P-V diagram perpendicular to the outflow axis for each of the outflows showing emission categorized as wind-driven shell emission.
 The features categorized as wind-driven shells are fitted with a simple model of Eq. \ref{eqn:shell_model} in \S 5.1.

 \facilities{ALMA}

 \software{astropy \citep{astropy} }